learning-zone/javascript-basics/README.md

 JavaScript support for the Proxy and Reflect objects allowing you to intercept and define custom behavior for fundamental language operations (e.g. property lookup, assignment, enumeration, function invocation, etc).

 **Proxies**
-Introduced in ECMAScript 6, Proxy objects allow you to intercept certain operations and to implement custom behaviors.
+The `Proxy` object is used to define custom behavior for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc).
 For example getting a property on an object:
 ```javascript
 var handler = {
   get: function(target, name) {